US STOCKS-Wall St rises; eBay, Netflix push Nasdaq to record high

 Nine of the 10 major S&P 500 sectors were higher, with the utilities index's 1.54 percent advance leading the gainers.
 The materials index was the lone laggard, down 0.24 percent.

-Despite early, upbeat results this week, U.S. companies are expected to post their worst sales decline in nearly six years in the second quarter, while profit is expected to have fallen 2.9 percent, according to Thomson Reuters estimates.
+U.S. companies are expected to post their worst sales decline in nearly six years in the second quarter, while profit is expected to have fallen 2.9 percent, according to Thomson Reuters estimates.
+But expectations are low.

 "What this season confirms is that we are in a modest growth and modest inflation environment," said Scott Wren, senior global equity strategist at Wells Fargo Investment Institute in St. Louis.